-Gametogenesis.
+Gametes.
 The sexually reproducing animals have two types of cells in their body, e.g. somatic cells and germinal cells.
 Both types of cells have diploid number of chromosomes but each type has its different destiny.
 The somatic cells form various organs of the body and provide the condition for maturation, development and formation of the germinal cells.
 The somatic cells always multiply by mitotic division.

 The germinal cells form the gonads (testes and ovaries) in the animal body.
-These cells produce gamete cells by successive mitotic and meiotic divisions.
+These cells produce gamete cells.
 The male gamete is known as spermatozoon or sperm and the female gamete is known as ovum or egg.
-Gametogenesis is a process of gamete formation.
-It is known spermatogenesis (the process of sperm production) and oogenesis (formation of ovum).